alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_169_eng.md

 About a 5-minute walk from the south exit to Brain's Base, the production company with staff rooms.
 Stopping at convenience stores along the way is also routine.
 Here I buy mineral water.
 Brand: Wilkinson.
 Carbonated mineral water.

-When traveling in Europe, mineral water sold in cities is usually carbonated, and being somewhat uncomfortable with carbonation, I avoided gas-filled ones completely, but apparently this carbonation somewhat helps relax muscles and shoulder stiffness, so hearing that rumor, I thought "well then..." and started drinking it.
-As rumored, it might be somewhat good.
+When travelling in Europe, mineral water sold in cities is usually carbonated, and being somewhat uncomfortable with carbonation, I avoided gas-filled ones completely, but apparently this carbonation somewhat helps relax muscles and shoulder stiffness, so hearing that rumour, I thought "well then..." and started drinking it.
+As rumoured, it might be somewhat good.
 So I continue drinking it.
 The sharp taste feels good too.
 Well, regarding shoulder stiffness, I'm simultaneously taking Vitamin B12 supplements, so that might be helping, but I think it's good to try anything possible.

 Though the biggest enemy is undeniably lack of exercise...

 I buy two 500ml bottles of that Wilkinson.
 Depending on timing, I also buy rice balls, sandwiches, lunch boxes.
 Oh yes, I often buy Calorie Mate too.
-Fruit and Maple are recent favorites.
+Fruit and Maple are recent favourites.
 Perfect for eating when slightly hungry during studio work.

 "This isn't very delicious, so it's just right!" says Chief Director Nakamura Akiko-san.
 She apparently often buys Calorie Mate too.
 "Because if it were delicious, you'd eat too much!"
 Ah, certainly (bitter laugh).